Yiminghh/Yiminghh.github.io/content/authors/admin/_index.md

     institution: University of Electronic Science and Technology of China (UESTC)
     year: 2021
   - course: BSc in Computer Science and Technology
-    institution: Chongqing University of Posts and Telecommunications (CUPT)
+    institution: Chongqing University of Posts and Telecommunications (CQUPT)
     year: 2017